This post may contain affiliate links. Please see my disclosure policy for details.

 The Gods were so touched by their love story they immortalised them as two doves flying together in the sky for all eternity.

-Okay, so not the most romantic story, but if you wander about the park – you can find the features that were inspired by the tale!
+Okay, so not the most romantic story, but if you wonder about the park – you can find the features that were inspired by the tale!

 2. Stroll around Peasholm Park lake with it’s magnificent waterfall!